Tutorial: Azure Active Directory single sign-on (SSO) integration with GoToMeeting

 If you need to create a user manually, Contact GoToMeeting support team.

-When you click the GoToMeeting tile in the Access Panel, you should be automatically signed in to the GoToMeeting for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the GoToMeeting tile in the My Apps, you should be automatically signed in to the GoToMeeting for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.